-As I mentioned in the previous part, tarragon is dispensible in French cuisine, and it is one of the four significant herbs that usually appear in every recipe to create dedicated flavors.
+As I mentioned in the previous part, tarragon is indispensable in French cuisine.
+Due to the signature flavor of tarragon, it’s one of the four significant herbs that often appear in every recipe.
 Tarragon is famous because of its skinny, glossy skinny leaves and aromatic flavor.

 You can harvest tarragon every year since it is a perennial.
 It belongs to the Artemesia genus, and its stems are woody and tough, as well as its leaves are thin and long with the pointed end.

 I wish you could go to France at least one time in your whole life to enjoy thin chicken, fish, and eggs dishes that are combined tarragon, and you will feel a relatively neutral flavor in each bite.